buraksezer/olric/README.md

 This command will pull olricd Docker image and run a new Olric Instance.
 You should know that the container exposes `3320` and `3322` ports.

-Now, you can access a running Olric instance by using `redis-cli`.
+Now, you can access an Olric cluster using any Redis client including `redis-cli`:

 ```bash
 redis-cli -p 3320